 IFA Mentors is a program that connects alumni with current students and one another to provide professional advice and support.
-To signup to be a mentor or mentee, please complete the short form below.
+To sign up to be a mentor or protégé, please complete the short form below.
 Alumni living outside New York City or the United States are encouraged to participate as well.

 What sort of commitment is involved with IFA Mentors?